So we reach the halfway mark of the year and I present to you a list of my 25 most-played and enjoyed records of the year so far. Songs to follow.

 Favourite tracks: ‘Dancing Is The Best Revenge’, ‘The one 2’, ‘NRGQ’.

 English producer Matthew Barnes releases his first Forest Sword album of textured electronic instrumentals (with sampled vocals) in 4 years.
 There’s a sound world vibe to the release, as if it was constructed to soundtrack to an imaginary place, removed from linear time.
 Remember that old PC game – Myst?
 Compassion feels like it could work as an alternative soundtrack to that world.
 That makes sense, Barnes recently composed music for the Assassin’s Creed game an is planning multidisciplinary projects in dance, performance, film and music to augment this album.

 Katie Stelmanis’ third album as Austra feels looser than her previous work, and despite the title, more human.
 The operatic synth-pop is still very much there and the politics of the title feels rooted in the personal.

+Arriving four years after their debut, Come On Live Long’s In The Still reaffirms the talent of a band who deserver more public awareness.
 The album, recorded mostly, while the band were living apart is a cohesive whole.
 When they came together, so did the album.
 So there’s trip-hop indie (‘For The Birds’), heart-beat atmospherics (‘In The Still’), a glacial trip (‘Peak), minimal folk (‘My Love Leaves’) and Radiohead-esque guitar work (‘Slipstream’).
 In The Still is sonics for the soul.
 To quote the band themselves on ‘For The Birds’, “stay together, fall apart, move as one?”
 They chose the latter.

 SZA – CTRL